 - having lower academic achievements;

 - being unable to form trusting, healthy relationships;

 - having poor social skills;

-It is for these reasons that we at Kidscape have been working tirelessly since 1985 to promote the anti-bullying message and shine a spotlight on child protection issues.
+It is for these reasons that we at Kidscape have been working tirelessly since 1985 to provide practical support to children and families facing bullying, and to raise awareness of bullying and safeguarding issues with teachers and other professionals.
 More information about the effects of bullying can be found here.

 Kidscape seeks to support children and young people, parents, carers and those in professional contact with children.

-- Workshops for children aged 9-16 and their parents, teaching proven techniques to build self-confidence, stay safe and respond to bullying in practical ways.
+- Kidscape ZAP workshops for children aged 9-16 and their families, teaching proven techniques to build self-confidence, stay safe and respond to bullying in practical ways.

 - Information and advice on dealing with bullying and related problems, freely available to schools, professionals, families and children.